Winter Term

 All previously enrolled students in good academic standing who have not taken a class at CCP in the last two years must reapply as a readmit student.

-All New, Readmit, Transfer and Guest students must: Complete the admissions application for Winter 2025 by December 2, 2024.
+All First-time, new Dual Enrollment, Readmit, Transfer and Guest students must complete the admissions application for Winter 2026 by December 1, 2025.

 After you apply, you will receive an email from the College with instructions for registering for the Winter term.

-Note: If you have not taken a course at Community College of Philadelphia in the past two years or more and you plan on returning, then you are a readmit student.
+Note: If you have never attended college, then you are a first-time student.
+If you wish to take a college course while you are still in high school, then you are a dual enrollment student.
+If you have not taken a course at Community College of Philadelphia in the past two years or more and you plan on returning, then you are a readmit student.
 If you plan to take a credit course to transfer to the college or university where you are a student, then you are a guest student.
 If you don't plan to earn a degree or certificate, and plan to attend the College only for personal or professional enrichment, then you are a visiting student.

 Important Winter Term Dates

-December 24-31 — College Closed for Winter Break
+Afternoon of December 24 - December 31 — College Closed for Winter Break

 Tuition and Fees